Joey-Zed/Ozioma-_LITA_Documentation/LITA Capstone Project_1.md

 Monthly Sales Trends:
 2023: February had the highest sales, with July as a close second.
 2024: February and January were the top months.

-### Conclusion
-Using the three data analysis tools, I was able to analyze, Query and Display insights from my Sales data, Demonstrating the reliability and usefulness of this tools in Data Analysis.

-### IN PROGRESS NATIONAL GRID HAS AFFECTED GREATLY